 One of the first questions I asked was, “Is it worth visiting Halong Bay?”
 Now I’ve visited Halong Bay I can safely say yes, yes it is definitely worth visiting!
 Floating past thousands of uninhabited limestone cliffs is absolutely breathtaking, doing it on an ethereal junk ship is once-in-a-lifetime.
 When I started planning our trip to Vietnam I had no idea where to start so, like a rookie, I went straight to Google and put in the words, ‘Halong Bay cruise.’
 In 0.41 seconds Google gave me over 600,000 results.
 The next few hours of my life are a blur.

-The number of cruise and junk ship websites out there for Halong Bay is overwhelming and the reviews of mid-price companies is mixed.
+The number of cruise and junk ship websites out there for Halong Bay is overwhelming and the reviews of mid-price companies are mixed.
 Some people rave about them and say they are great, others totally pan them, telling horror stories like finding rats in their cupboards!
 Ugh!
 Knowing how confusing it was for me to find a company and make a decision, I thought I’d use my experience to put together this guide to help anyone else who is planning a trip to Halong Bay and needs to find a great cruise company.

 Best time to visit